giumonros/Measured-vs-simulated-PV/docs/source/pv_measured.md

 # Measured PV data

 For now, the measured pv data are collected manually using high quality measurements from universities.
+The normalized hourly timeseries and high resolution data for some specific days are stored in an excel format in this [folder](https://github.com/giumonros/Measured-vs-simulated-PV/tree/main/src/simeasren/data/measured_PV)

 More details can be found in [this publication](https://www.sciencedirect.com/science/article/pii/S1364032124007706).

 ## Contribute
 To contribute and provide additional shareable data please contact please contact us at [giulia.montanari@polito.it](mailto:giulia.montanari@polito.it) or [njbca@dtu.dk](mailto:njbca@dtu.dk).